 MPC5200 supports the PCI bus naming convention on the Local Plus Bus.
 This means that the byte ordering of the external pins conforms to the little endianess rule typical for PCI.

-Having a PowerPC core inside, the MPC5200's internal registers, the internal memory and peripherals' bus (XLB and IPBI bus) adhere instead to the big endian ordering rule.
-Please refer to the MPC5200 User Manual for more details about the XLBus and the IPBI.
+Having a PowerPC core inside, the MPC5200's internal registers, the internal memory and peripherals' bus (XLB and IPBI bus) adhere instead to the big endian ordering rule (IBM style).